 To begin with, many smaller or middle market businesses don’t believe product recalls are a major concern.
 Product recalls haven’t been a problem for them in the past.
 They assume that they are protected, either because their product is embedded in a larger company’s product or they assume they are covered by their General Liability policy.
 Neither is true.

 General Liability will pay for one incident, but will not cover class action lawsuits or the issues resulting from mandated recalls.

-For example, Starbucks recently recalled 263,000 coffee presses, made in partnership with Bodum, after receiving reports of the product breaking and causing deep cuts to consumers.
+For example, Starbucks recalled 263,000 coffee presses, made in partnership with Bodum, after receiving reports of the product breaking and causing deep cuts to consumers.
 One consumer problem is terrible but can be dealt with fairly easily; more than a quarter-million problems is quite another story.

 Social media can be antisocial

 Using social media can often be a fast, effective way to communicate with customers, but it can also exacerbate recall risk.
 A false or misleading post can impact the size of the recall and cause serious reputational damage.
 Social media can even have a bottom line impact on companies not even responsible for the recall.
 The ease and availability of social media allows consumers to spread and share information before companies can decide on a strategy.